 Some children may have persistent difficulties meeting behaviour expectations because of identified SEMH needs.
 It may be helpful for adults to think of such children as struggling to handle something difficult/communicating an unmet need, and therefore needing support to manage distress, rather than thinking of them as choosing to behave badly and concluding that they should be 'punished'.
-Such children may require specific provision which is in addition to / different from most of their peers.
+We recognise that such children may require specific provision which is in addition to / different from most of their peers.
+Therefore, in accordance with DfE Mental Health and Behaviour in School Guidance (November 2018), this policy acknowledges the need for flexibility and differentiation, and advocates approaches that are tailored to meet specific individual needs and experiences.

-Such provision should be planned with the SENCo and may include:
+Any adapted provision should be planned with the SENCo and may include:

-- Regulation times access to a quiet area, in class 'regulation zones' (Busy boxes, stress balls, fidget toys, social stories, drawing pads), self-withdrawal, specific 'safe' places (e.g. tent) - Support from CYC well-being service and/or ELSA - Individual Short-Term Targets written with child to address a specific issue and usually reviewed at the end of each lesson/break (not suitable for all)
+- Regulation times access to a quiet area, in class 'regulation zones' (busy boxes, stress balls, fidget toys, social stories, drawing pads), self-withdrawal, specific 'safe' places (e.g. tent) - Support from CYC well-being service and/or ELSA - Individual Short-Term Targets written with child to address a specific issue and usually reviewed at the end of each lesson/break (not suitable for all)